Violation of no signaling in higher order quantum measure theories: Signaling in the Sorkin architecture: Interferometric sender

-in general.
+imply nonlocal signaling.
 By construction, Bob's density operator $\rho^{\rm scr\prime}_A$ is normalized, though not necessarily linearly related to $\rho_A$.
-We note that $\rho_A^{\rm slit}$ is unaffected even if we assume a non-standard Sorkin prescription, since during measurement in the slit basis, only a single path (and not three or more paths) contributes to each possible detection.
+We note that $\rho_A^{\rm slit}$ is unaffected even if $I_N\ne0$ ($N \ge 3$), since during measurement in the slit basis, only a single path (and not three or more paths) contributes to each possible detection.
 Thus, the usual Born recipe for calculating probabilities will hold good.